RainLoop/rainloop-webmail/README.md

 ### Squire vs CKEditor
-The [Squire](https://github.com/neilj/Squire) implementation is not 100% compatible yet, but is shows the massive overhead of CKEditor.
+The [Squire](https://github.com/neilj/Squire) implementation is not 100% compatible yet, but it shows the massive overhead of CKEditor.

 Still TODO: